Candice LeRae: Other media

-She made her video game debut as a downloadable character in WWE 2K19 and returned for WWE 2K20 and WWE 2K22.
+She made her video game debut as a downloadable character in WWE 2K19 and returned for WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24.

 Personal life

-LeRae married fellow professional wrestler Johnny Gargano at Disneyland on September 16, 2016.
+Dawson married fellow professional wrestler Johnny Gargano at Disneyland on September 16, 2016.
 They have been featured in a short-documentary on their dynamics as a wrestling couple.
 On August 12, 2021, the two announced that LeRae was pregnant with their first child.
-The child, Quill Gargano, was born on February 17, 2022.
+Their son was born on February 17, 2022.

-LeRae is an avid fan of Disney movies, as well as NHL team the Anaheim Ducks.
+Dawson is an avid fan of Disney movies, as well as NHL team the Anaheim Ducks.
 She has three brothers, one of whom was adopted by her parents when she was in high school.